1. Application

 8.1 Deliverables

-8.2 Methodology and tooling
+8.3 Methodology and tooling ownership

 We retain ownership of all methodology, internal templates, scripts, exploit primitives, and tools we developed before, or independently of, the engagement.
 Nothing in the engagement transfers ownership of these to you.